kostas2370/Clipy/README.md

 If you want to upload a video through youtube api you will need to place the json file from youtube api with the client ids you need in folder src/db.

-Lastly , you will need to put Selenium path in twitch_funcs (line 26)

   For questions,contact me in kostas2372@gmail.com